 Standing proudly at the heart of our historic campus is the Joseph Chamberlain Memorial clock tower, or Old Joe, as you will probably know him.
 Based on the Torre del Mangia in Siena, and built in 1908, the tower is the tallest free standing clock tower in the world.
-Today Old Joe is flanked by our new Library and other exciting campus developments.
+Today Old Joe is flanked by our main library and other exciting campus developments.

 When Sir Aston Webb envisaged the buildings which formed the earliest part of the campus during the early years of the 20th Century, his striking clock tower formed the centrepiece, as it does today.
 The first redbrick buildings at the heart of campus were designed to express pride and confidence.
 Viewed from the Bristol Road and the University’s pitches below, the buildings have been likened to both a hilltop town or a Byzantine monastery.
 These first buildings were completed in 1909, some nine years after the University was established and given its Royal charter by Queen Victoria.
 The University’s founder Joseph Chamberlain remarked: “When these buildings are complete, they will be the best of their kind in Europe and perhaps the world.”